Skip to main content

 Download:

-Property Identification Codes (PICs)
+Property dentification codes (PICs)

-How to register a property where cattle are kept
+How to register a property where cattle are kept.

-All cattle owners and keepers regardless of the intended use of the cattle are required to have a Property Identification Code (PIC) identifying the property where cattle are kept.
+All cattle owners and keepers regardless of the intended use of the cattle are required to have a property identification code (PIC) identifying the property where cattle are kept.

 PICs are issued by Agriculture Victoria free of charge.